4 min read

 What you need to know!

-Unlike installing Artificial Grass in a garden or onto the soil, very little preparation work is required for a roof installation.
+Unlike installing Artificial Grass in a garden or laying fake grass onto decking, very little preparation work is required for a roof installation.
 If there is no risk of wind or the grass moving then simply laying it out like a rug will suffice.

 However, this is often not appropriate and you will need some form of defence against the wind.
 This prevention work is often a lot less intensive than what most people expect.
 We have found that usually laying furniture over the Artificial Grass will prevent it from moving.
 Even plant pots are enough to weigh the grass down in a sheltered area.

 Best Artificial Grasses for Roofs

 As the total weight of the Artificial Grass is an important factor to consider when choosing which grass type to install on a roof, we would recommend choosing grass with a tall pile height.
 Any of our artificial grasses above a 35mm pile height will be appropriate.
 So make sure when installing Artificial Grass on a roof that you choose from the below selection;

-Another method to add weight to the Artificial Grass is to add a sand in-fill.
+Another method to add weight to the Artificial Grass is to add sand in-fill.
 You may be familiar with what this looks like as it was a common method used on Artificial Grass football pitches.
 This Sand in-fill will need to be replenished from time to time depending on how frequently it is used.
 You can add a sand in-fill to any of our grasses.

 A lot of people think it is necessary to glue the Artificial Grass down to the roof in a similar manner to installing Artificial Grass onto concrete.
 However, we will often advise against this.
 It depends on exactly what type of roof you are installing the grass onto and how long you intend to keep it there.